A guide to safely assembling and dismantling scaffolds

 The law and planning for safety

-The law requires scaffolding operations are properly planned and that work on-site is carried out safely.
+It is the law to make sure that all scaffolding work is properly planned and that work on site is carried out safely.

-When scaffolding is being put up, the public can’t be allowed in or around the work area.
+When scaffolding is being put up, the public should not be allowed in or around the work area.

-• obtaining a temporary traffic management order for pavement or street closure whilst operations are carried out
+• applying for a temporary traffic management order for pavement or street closure while work is carried out

-• putting the scaffold up in quiet hours, ie early morning, at night or at weekends
+• putting the scaffold up in quiet hours, for example early morning, at night or at weekends

-• incorporating fans, crash decks and tunnels as early as possible into a scaffold
+• use of fans, crash decks and tunnels as early as possible

 • putting up barriers and signs diverting the public away from the area